-Red Earth create accessible shows for the D/deaf community and we have been commissioned by them to create the musical score for the show, and also to perform said score on tour with them which is incredibly exciting!
-We will be on stage playing, and will be involved with all the action as our placement is crucial for access!
+Red Earth create accessible shows for the D/deaf community and we were commissioned by them to create the musical score for the show, and also to perform said score on tour with them which was incredibly exciting!
+We were on stage playing, and will be involved with all the action as our placement is crucial for access!

-Our new album 'When The Raven Comes Calling' is some of the music we have created for Soonchild!
+Our newest album 'When The Raven Comes Calling' features some of the music we created for Soonchild!

-As well as integrated onstage music with the piece of theatre, there will be a variety of access channels, including In Ear Monitoring System, British Sign Language and Creative Captioning.
+As well as integrated onstage music with the piece of theatre, there was a variety of access channels, including In Ear Monitoring System, British Sign Language and Creative Captioning.
 Along with use of Sign Song and shadow puppetry, this multi layered concept of completely integrated theatre is genuinely innovative and very exciting!!
-As far as we are aware, this level of D/deaf accessible musical theatre hasn't happened yet, so the whole thing is literally amazing!!
+As far as we were aware, this level of D/deaf accessible musical theatre hadn't happened yet, so the whole thing is literally amazing!!

 We therefore feel that it is our responsibility as musicians to improve the access in our general performance, and we are really passionate about doing so.
 The Guardian wrote in 2018: 'With one in six people suffering from hearing loss in the UK and around one in 1,000 children born profoundly deaf, the lack of accessibility to live music for deaf people is a significant challenge, and deaf fans believe too little is being done to serve their needs.'
 We are trying to do something to change this.

 'Dig out your snowshoes for an Arctic Adventure with live music and songs, 3D and shadow puppets, creative captioning, integrated sign language and song, plus the cosmic brilliance of the Northern Lights.